 Originally published August 2013 / Updated June 2018

-Is there another festival so elaborate in its activities, so colorful in its costumes and especially masks, so local yet easily accessible, so much fun, spectacular, solemn, dramatic, and mind-blowing at the same time?
+Is there another celebration so elaborate in its activities as the Paucartambo Festival, so colorful in its costumes and especially masks, so local yet easily accessible, so much fun, spectacular, solemn, dramatic, and mind-blowing at the same time?

 We were flabbergasted by the number of religious celebrations in this country.
 Small & big, local & national, simple & grand – I think it’s impossible to travel in Peru without encountering one.